cppitems/cppitems/items/001/item.md

 which tells us that it starts with the `grid.cpp` file and final output will be an *object* file.

 ### Preprocessor
-After the initial parsing of the individual sources (charater mapping, comment stripping, line unwrapping, ... ) the preprocessor is the first 'real' action on the code: all actions defined for preprocessor *directives* like `#include` and `#define` are performed which *always* results in a *single* code document which can be revealed using
+After the initial parsing of the individual sources (character mapping, comment stripping, line unwrapping, ... ) the preprocessor is the first 'real' action on the code: all actions defined for preprocessor *directives* like `#include` and `#define` are performed which *always* results in a *single* code document which can be revealed using
 ```
 clang++ -E grid.cpp -c
 ```